diazridzky/Fatal-Police-Shootings-in-the-US/README.md

 # Analysis of US Police Shootings: Project Overview
 This project is an analysis on the data containing every fatal police shooting in the US since Jan 1st, 2015 collected by The Washington Post.
-I engineered features from the generation of the victim's age to mapping the state's real name, made several graphs for each features, and created geographical plotting for every state.
+My motivation is to understand the trend of police shootings in the US plus trying to solve what factors made the shootings occured.

 Link to the dataset: https://www.kaggle.com/andrewmvd/police-deadly-force-usage-us

-# Motivation
-To understand the trend of police shootings in the US plus trying to solve what factors made the shootings occured.

 # Code and Libaries Used
 * Python Version: 3.9.5